Lulu’s Book Templates Make Page Design Easy

 The point that matters here is that you are not using a template to guide how you design the contents of your book.
 Some resources out there will try to tell you their templates will make creating a book easy.
 That’s mostly not true.
 A book’s contents are a lot of work to get right.
 What your printer can provide is a template that ensures your file meets printer specifications.

-How To Use A Book Design Template
+How To Use a Book Design Template

 Okay, so if you’re a bit disappointed right now, I understand.
 I want to say we can help make laying out your book’s file easier.
 And we can.
 But only so much.
 When it comes to the font size, line spacing, how you position images, or what you put in the header; you’re on your own there.